In this blog

 8. Glossier

-A pioneer in the D2C space, Glossier exemplifies minimalist aesthetics, interactive UX, and social commerce dominance.
-The brand’s ecommerce site is lightweight and optimized for mobile-first users, with built-in reviews, videos, and customization tools.
+A pioneer in the D2C space, Glossier shows minimalist aesthetics, interactive UX, and social commerce dominance.
+The brand's ecommerce site is lightweight and optimized for mobile-first users, with built-in reviews, videos, and customization tools.

 9. Maybelline